Deploying Quarkus applications to OpenShift

 If you are using the Picocli extension, by default the Job resource will be generated. |

-You can provide the arguments that will be used by the Kubernetes Job via the property quarkus.openshift.arguments
+You can provide the arguments that Kubernetes Job uses through the quarkus.openshift.arguments

 .

-Finally, the Kubernetes job will be launched every time that is installed in OpenShift.
-You can know more about how to run Kubernetes jobs in this link.
+Finally, the Kubernetes job will be launched every time that it is installed in OpenShift.
+For more information about how to run Kubernetes jobs, see Running an example job.

-You can configure the rest of the Kubernetes Job configuration using the properties under quarkus.openshift.job.xxx
+You can configure the rest of the Kubernetes Job configuration by using the properties under quarkus.openshift.job.xxx

-If you want to generate a CronJob resource, you need to add the following property via the application.properties
+If you want to generate a CronJob resource, you need to add the following property by using the application.properties

 quarkus.openshift.deployment-kind=CronJob